Photo of Narcan with text "Naloxone / Narcan"

 What is Narcan?

 Narcan is a brand name of naloxone, an opioid antagonist.
 Further, Narcan is a non-narcotic lifesaving prescription drug that reverses fatal opioid overdose by blocking opioid receptor sites in the brain.
 Common opioids include fentanyl, heroin, morphine, codeine and oxycodone.
-Naloxone can be given by intranasal spray, intramuscular injection, or auto-injector.
-Narcan Nasal Spray is available at Health Education and Promotion, and at the Student Health and Counseling Services (SHCS) Pharmacy.
+Naloxone can be given by intranasal spray, intramuscular injection or auto-injector.
+Free Narcan Nasal Spray is available on campus.

 Who should consider obtaining Narcan?